 If you are looking for an island hot spot then Oistins or St. Lawrence Gap are places that simply cannot be missed.
-Both located in the parish of Christ Church, these two spots are local favourites: one casual and the other a “dressier” stetting.
-St Lawrence Gap aka “The Gap” has several party stops including the Suga Lounge and it’s also home to several restaurants and Bars, hotels and arcades, some shopping areas and of course the picturesque Dover Beach.
+Both located in the parish of Christ Church, these two spots are local favourites: one casual and the other a “dressier” setting.
+St Lawrence Gap aka “The Gap” has several party stops including The Cove ( Formerly Reggae Lounge), Old Jamm Inn and Sharkeys Open Air Bar ( Formerly the Suga Ultra Lounge), it’s also home to several restaurants and Bars, hotels and arcades, some shopping and of course the picturesque Dover Beach.
 For a more casual place, Oistins is the spot to be.
 The massive open air Fish Fry takes place in one of the islands first towns and this popular weekend event is a perfect combination of food, music & entertainment.

 Barbados is the island of culinary delights, ranging from true, Bajan delicacies to mouthwatering international epicurean feasts.
 Several suggestions come to mind; however a dinner show in Barbados is a must for every visitor and local to see at some point - beautiful Costumes, limbo and fire eaters on display and many prizes equals fun for the family and money well spent.
 Whatever your pleasure, Barbados has a restaurant for you.
 Pick from a popular spot amongst the locals or browse the full Restaurant List.